HAMPTON CITY SCHOOLS EVERY CHILD, EVERY DAY, WHATEVER IT TAKES!

 CELL PHONE-FREE EDUCATION

 On July 9, 2024, Virginia Governor Glenn Youngkin signed an Executive Order mandating cell phone restrictions in public schools during instructional hours.
 This action is based on growing evidence that cell phone and social media use can negatively impact students' academic success and mental well-being.
-As a response, and in alignment with state guidance, Hampton City Schools (HCS) will adopt a comprehensive "cell phone-free education" policy, effective January 6, 2025, the first day students return from winter break.
+As a response, and in alignment with state guidance, Hampton City Schools (HCS) adopted a comprehensive "cell phone-free education" policy, effective January 6, 2025.
+Following Virginia House and Senate approval, the order became law, effective July 1, 2025.
+Currently HCS Policy JP meets the requirements of the new law and will continue to guide expectations on cell phone and electronic device use in schools PreK-12.

-Why is HCS changing the division’s cell phone/device use policy?
+Will HCS be changing the division’s cell phone/device use policy because of the new legislation?

 What is a “cell phone-free education”?